grahamking/hatcog/README.md

-## Quickstart
+## Install

 Hatcogd is made up of two parts: hatcogd, a server written in Go, and hjoin, a client written in Python. hjoin connects to hatcogd, which connects to the remote IRC server.

-Build hatcogd.
-You'll need [Go](http://golang.org), at least 12761:0002f1f792e0.
-Make sure the checkout is on your GOPATH, then type 'go build hatcogd'.
-That will put a 'hatcogd' executable in your current directory.
-Copy / symlink it from /usr/local/bin.
+1. Build hatcogd.
+You'll need [Go](http://golang.org) v1+.
+Make sure the checkout is on your GOPATH, then type `go build hatcogd`.
+That will put a `hatcogd` executable in your current directory.
+Copy or symlink it from `usr/local/bin`.

-Symlink hjoin too:
+1. Symlink hjoin:

      cd /usr/local/bin
      sudo ln -s /home/username/checkout/hatcog/hjoin/hjoin.py hjoin

-Copy .hatcogrc to your home directory.
+1. Copy `.hatcogrc` to your home directory.
 Edit it.

+## Run

-Run 'hjoin <channel>' e.g. hjoin test
+Run `hjoin <channel>` e.g. hjoin test

-Log files are in ~/.hatcog/
+Log files are in `~/.hatcog/`

-For a private message: 'hjoin -private=<nick>'
+For a private message: `hjoin -private=<nick>`

 ## Details